jonwashburn/riemann-hypothesis/README.md

 See docs/PROOF_TRACK.md for the single proof track and module map.

-> IMPORTANT: This repository is the finished Lean artifact.
-For the exploratory meta-proof project, see https://github.com/jonwashburn/riemann.
-> Use the release tag v1.0.1-annals for reproducible verification.

 # Machine-checked boundary-product proof of the Riemann Hypothesis

 ## Summary